profsmith89/ctps/_sources/chap01.md

 You might be annoyed by the blank line that our script inserts between the book's first two lines.
 To understand why this happens, we need to move beyond printable characters and talk about special characters, and specifically, the character that represents a *carriage return*.

 What, might you ask, is a carriage return?
-It is a term that had meaning when people used [old-style typewriters](https://www.youtube.com/watch?v=FkUXn5bOwzk).
-Around 1:28 into the linked video, the person pushes a silver handle to reset the typewriter's carriage to the start of the next line.
+It is a term that had meaning when people used old-style typewriters.[^fn9] Around 1:28 into the linked video, the person pushes a silver handle to reset the typewriter's carriage to the start of the next line.
 This silver handle is called a carriage return.

-When we're in a text editor on our computers, we simply hit [the button labeled "return" (Apple Mac) or "enter" (IBM PC)](https://en.wikipedia.org/wiki/Enter_key), which moves the cursor to the start of the next line in our text document.
-While this key press doesn't look like it inserts anything into our text document, it actually does.
-Run the following three statements in the interactive Python interpreter, and it will show you all the characters in the first line of our text file.[^fn7]
+When we're in a text editor on our computers, we simply hit the button labeled "return" (Apple Mac) or "enter" (IBM PC), which moves the cursor to the start of the next line in our text document.[^fn10] While this key press doesn't look like it inserts anything into our text document, it actually does.
+Run the following three statements in the interactive Python interpreter, and it will show you all the characters in the first line of our text file.[^fn11]

 ```{code-block} none
 ---